JayWood/the-seo-framework/readme.txt

 	* Link relationship on the second Page was pointing to itself.
 	* The SEO Bar within Terms minor pixel overflow on small screens.
 	* Unneeded Page navigation confirmation warning when deleting post.
-	* Extra check for scalar types in cache key generation on global variables.
+	* Global page and paged variables could've been overwritten by the theme resulting in a crash.
+This can't happen anymore.
 	* Pinging the Search Engines of sitemap changes now won't happen on post creation.
-	* External URL's to a root domain without slash now work correctly in custom 301 redirect.
+	* External URLs to a root domain without slash now work correctly in custom 301 redirect.
 	* Servers that don't support PCRE will now have 301 redirects parsed correctly.
 	* Archive rel next/prev pagination links now also work on the Blog Page.
+	* TODO When the Home Page title additions location is set to Right and has a title filled in in the Inpost SEO Box as well as the Home Page Settings and when the Home Page Settings is emptied, the placeholder title location and additions are reversed temporarily.
+Yes, I'm this dedicated in breaking stuff.
+	* TODO is this true?
+When an external Sitemap plugin is active, the Sitemap Tab is no longer shown when Javascript is disabled.
 * **Removed:**
 	/
 	* Shortlink URL from Homepage, as it's quite useless and self referring there.